-Buttons on the Broadcast Facilities Panel allow the DSP, Surface and Control systems to be individually reset.
-To do this hold the appropriate button for the failed component and then press the ENABLE button as shown at the bottom right of Fig 1.
+Buttons on the Central Meter panel allow the DSP, surface and control systems to be individually reset.
+To do this hold the appropriate button for the failed component and then press the ENABLE button as shown in Fig 3 below.
 Similar buttons are also available on the rack, with the addition of the Hydra2 Router reset button.